Morley-Ellenbrook Line

 Artwork by Nathan Corunna and Darren Hutchens

-The sculpture reflects the concept of a ‘meet up’ and the comings and goings of commuters moving through the station - reimagined through a botanical lens.
-The design of the three connected forms is influenced by local flora and neighbouring pine plantations - mirroring a seed pod blown down from the tall pine forests, having collected a banksia seed along the way to create a hybrid botanical meet up that moves with the seasons and exchanging stories.
+COMING SOON: this sculpture reflects the concept of a ‘meet up’ and commuters meeting and moving through Ellenbrook Station - reimagined through a botanical lens.
+The design of the three connected forms is influenced by local flora and the neighbouring pine plantations and the forms are crafted using hundreds of layers of steel plates that oxidise and change colour over time.

 Artwork by April Pine